 AODA reference: IASR section 4

-Deadline and status: January 1, 2013 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: The City's first ever 5 year Accessibility Plan covered years 2012 to 2016.
-The inclusive lens used to shape the plan has significantly helped to identify, remove and prevent new barriers.
-This updated Accessibility Plan serves as the full launch of the Accessible PTBO lens.
+The inclusive lens used to shape the plan has significantly helped to identify, remove and prevent barriers.
+This updated Accessibility Plan serves as the full launch of using an accessibility lens on how the City does business everyday.
 Accessibility will be incorporated into all programs, services and facilities to ensure they are welcoming for everyone.